ZarytskyiSergii/ZarytskyiSergii-Restaurant-Dashboard-Webpage/README.md

  - I added a favicon for beauty;
 I also tested the web application with the built-in Lighthouse tool and got quite high marks (I'm attaching the screenshot);
- - made an adaptive markup for correct display on devices of different sizes I hope this is enough to pass this test.
+ - made an adaptive markup for correct display on devices of different sizes I hope this is enough to pass this test